SapInnovation/docker-elk/README.md

    restart: on-failure
 ```

-We have added configuration inside environment section to ignore the logs of respective stack services i.e. Kibana, Logstash & ElasticSearch.
+The configuration is available inside environment section to ignore the logs of respective stack services i.e. Kibana, Logstash & ElasticSearch.

 ```
 environment: